scharlau/temperature_stories_django/README.md

         'temp_stories.apps.TempStoriesConfig',

+Fourth, we need to tell temp_stories about the URLs it is using, so that they can be added to the list of URLs (pages) used by 'mysite'.
+We do that by creating the file urls.py in the 'temp_stories' folder.
+It should hold these details:

+        from django.urls import path
+        from . import views

+        urlpatterns = [
+            path('', views.index, name='index')
+        ]

 We can now start the logic for our application.
 Before we do that we need to add the Faker library to our application with the command:

         pip install faker